Pet Passport Curacao

 - Curacao requires that your dog or cat be microchipped with a 15 digit ISO 11784/11785 compliant pet microchip.
 If your pet's microchip is not ISO 11784/11785 compliant, you can bring your own microchip scanner.

-- Your dog or cat must be vaccinated against rabies and other diseases between 30 days and 12 months prior to entry to Curacao.
+- Your dog or cat must be vaccinated against rabies and other diseases between 30 days and 12 months (or 36 months for the 3 year vaccine) prior to entry to Curacao.

 - Within two (2) weeks of entry, Curacao Veterinary Certificate is endorsed by the State USDA (if traveling from the United States) or CFIA (if traveling from Canada) veterinarian.
 If you are traveling from another country, the Governing Authority of your country responsible for the import and export of animals should endorse your forms.